-According to the CDC, "the best way to slow the spread of COVID-19...is for individuals to get vaccinated...vaccinated individuals are 5 times less likely to be infected and 10 times less likely to experience hospitalization or death due to COVID-19 than unvaccinated individuals."
+According to the CDC, "the best way to slow the spread of COVID-19...is for individuals to get vaccinated ...vaccinated individuals are 5 times less likely to be infected and 10 times less likely to experience hospitalization or death due to COVID-19 than unvaccinated individuals."

-Exempting the more than 218 million Americans who are fully vaccinated from the order would reflect the scientific consensus that widespread vaccination is the single most important element of the fight against COVID-19 while allowing the travel industry's recovery to begin in earnest.
-It would also incentivize those who aren't vaccinated to consider becoming so, restoring an incentive that existed for a mere 28 days between the effective dates of the Administration's October 25 and December 2, 2021 updates to the order.2
+As we reflect on how far the science related to COVID-19 mitigation has advanced since the order was first put in place, we respectfully request your continued support for exempting fully vaccinated travelers from the inbound testing order.
+Exempting the more than 221 million Americans who are fully vaccinated from the order would reflect the scientific consensus that widespread vaccination is the single most important element of the fight against COVID-19 while allowing the travel industry's recovery to begin in earnest.
+It would also incentivize those who aren't vaccinated to consider becoming so, restoring an incentive that existed for a mere 28 days between the effective dates of the Administration's October 25 order and the December 2, 2021, update to it.

-Moreover, a growing number of countries, including the U.S.' biggest trading partners and outbound travel markers, have recently moved in the direction of removing the pre-departure test requirement for the fully vaccinated, including the United Kingdom (U.K.), the European Union, Canada and Australia.
+Moreover, a growing number of countries, including the United States' biggest trading partners and outbound travel markers, have recently moved in the direction of removing the pre-departure test requirement for the fully vaccinated, including the United Kingdom, the European Union, Canada and Australia.
 To be clear, we do not as a general matter believe that vaccination should be a prerequisite to international travel.
 That said, we do believe a balance needs to be struck in terms of protecting public health without crippling the free flow of commerce and individuals across international borders.
 Exempting fully vaccinated U.S. citizens from the order is a way to appropriately strike that balance consistent with the Administration's stated desire for "an air travel policy that relies primarily on vaccination to advance the safe resumption of international air travel to the United States."